-Readie member Gawer is a world leading platform expert and Professor of Digital Economy at the University of Surrey and regularly advises policymakers across Europe about the regulation of online platforms.
-So what actually is a platform?
 The European Commission defines online platforms as “search engines, social media, e-commerce platforms, app stores, price comparison websites”.
-Gawer cuts through such lists and goes straight to the heart of the matter, “a platform is simply a building block or template on top of which lots of people can innovate”.
+Annabelle cuts through such lists and goes straight to the heart of the matter, “a platform is simply a building block or template on top of which lots of people can innovate”.

-In Gawer and Peter Evans’ The Rise of the Platform Enterprise: A Global Survey published earlier this year, platforms are taken to create value in two principal ways.
-These are by being ‘transaction platforms’ such as Uber and Airbnb or ‘innovation platforms’ like the Apple iPhone which provide the technological building blocks upon which large numbers of innovators can develop products.
+In The Rise of the Platform Enterprise: A Global Survey, by Annabelle Gawer and Peter Evans and published earlier this year, platforms are taken to create value in two principal ways.
+These are by being ‘transaction platforms’ such as Uber and Airbnb, or ‘innovation platforms’ like the Apple iPhone that provide the technological building blocks upon which large numbers of innovators can develop products.

-“The word platform actually pre-dates our so-called digital economy,” Gawer says.
-“If you think of product families such as automobile manufacturing or in the 1980s when Sony were building Sony Walkmans, they had at their core a template, a chassis, an architecture that can then be innovated upon by adding and plugging in little peripheral components and changing the overall product.”
+“The word platform actually pre-dates our so-called digital economy,” Annabelle says.
+“If you think of product families such as automobile manufacturing or in the 1980s, when Sony were building Sony Walkmans, they had at their core a template, a chassis, an architecture that can then be innovated upon by adding and plugging in little peripheral components and changing the overall product.”